Arial-Z/Romaji-Renamer/README.md

         [Oshi no Ko] 2nd Season
       # Rating 1 from Anilist or MAL (in settings)
       user_rating: 8.5
-      # Add label score to use PMM overlays and also add the season label (optionnal)
+      # Add label score to use kometa overlays and also add the season label (optionnal)
       label: Score,Completed,2024 Summer
       label.remove: Watching,Dropped,Paused,Planning
   # Rating 1 : average rating of the seasons (Anilist or MAL)